weberlo/Online-Multiplayer-Chess/README.md

 It's `M`-player, `N`x`N` chess!  `M` and `N` are _theoretically_ arbitrary, but the code is a bit of a minefield, so theory may not meet practice here.
 If you're willing to read a bit, maps are fully customizable.
 It even has a messaging system, for some reason!<sup>1</sup>

+This was originally created for the [Commit group](http://groups.csail.mit.edu/commit/)'s daily Zoom hangout, but hopefully other chess fanatics find it a fun variant to play with friends.

 ## Design
 In this variant, there are some notable deviations from standard chess:
 - There's no castling